Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/getting-started/theming.md

 ### Functions

-Bootstrap utilizes several Sass functions, but only a subset are applicable to general theming.
+Boosted utilizes several Sass functions, but only a subset are applicable to general theming.
 We've included three functions for getting values from the color maps:

 {% highlight scss %}
 @function color($key: "blue") {